IPTC welcomes any inquiries regarding participation, membership and our standards, please contact us.

 About Participation and Membership

 The International Press Telecommunications Council is a consortium of news agencies, newspapers and news system vendors that develops and publishes technical specifications to promote the easy, accurate and inexpensive sharing of news.

 When and where does IPTC meet?

-The entire organization holds three face-to-face meetings each year.
-The four meeting days provide workshop-like sessions and discussions about topics from IPTC’s working areas.
-One of those meetings is also combined with a more formal Annual General Meeting when basic organizational decisions are made.
+The organisation holds two face-to-face meetings each year.
+(Since 2020, these events have been held online as Zoom meetings, but we hope to go back to at least one face-to-face meeting per year very soon.)
+The three meeting days provide workshop-like sessions and discussions about topics from IPTC’s working areas.
+One of those meetings is also combined with a more formal Annual General Meeting when basic organisational decisions are made.
 Locations are rotated worldwide, with at least one meeting held in Europe each year.

 In addition, regular development sessions are held by teleconferences, and views and proposals are shared on email groups.

 Who can attend IPTC meetings, sessions, and discussions?

 Anyone interested in IPTC’s work could attend a face-to-face meeting or regular conference call sessions as a guest for a limited time.
 This helps with decision-making about becoming a member.

 Who pays for the IPTC?

 IPTC standards for news exchange are available for downloading at no cost and there are no royalties or fees; the only source of income is membership dues.
 The motto for IPTC’s standard development work is “made by the news industry, for the news industry.”
 Fees pay for the overall industry’s needs.
 For individual members, dues pay for early and direct access to the development of standards, and for networking with peers in the news industry.